aymansyam/stc_crawl/README.md

 stc.com.sa: the crawler will grab a list of products for sale and output the names in a json file

-To start the crawler, first install the dependencies using Pip:
+To start any crawler, first install the dependencies using Pip:
 ```
 $ pip install -r requirements.txt
 ```